davetayls/davetayls.github.com/_posts/2018-06-09-fp-ts-02-handling-error-cases.md

 I found that I often don't want to return an `Either`.
 Our code also needs to integrate with outside libraries which don't use `fp-ts`.
 In both of these cases I need some way of gracefully catching any resulting error and converting it to an `Either`.

-In these cased I use the `tryCatch` function.
+In these cases I use the `tryCatch` function.
 It will catch any errors and allow you to resolve them.

 ```typescript
 import { tryCatch } from 'fp-ts/lib/Either'